 Q5.
 Explain the preferred way of font sizing.

 In CSS, defining the font size is very important for making the content as per the requirements.
 The size of the text mainly focused on the units you have used.
 The units can be px, em, rem, %, vs, and vh.
 Mainly pixel (px) is used for defining the font sizes, as we know that all browsers do not support the same fonts.
 Systems primarily install web-safe fonts, and browsers occasionally fail to recognize them.
 A fallback font displays the content in a browser to address this issue.

 Let us now have a look at the advanced Interview Questions.

-In CSS, if any component will get fail, graceful degradation helps the component to work properly as required.
+In CSS, if any component fails, graceful degradation helps the component to work properly as required.
 While designing the webpage, the latest browser application is used.
-If an image is not able to view then its text can be shown.
+If an image cannot be viewed, its text can be shown.

 Q7.
 What are the defined dimension properties?

 The defined dimension properties are Height, Min-height, Max-height, Width, Min-Width, and Max-Width.